 Put the pot back on the heat.
 Cook, shaking the pot occasionally until the popping slows down.

 After about 2 minutes, and the popping has slowed down, take the lid off of the pot.
 This lets the steam out and keeps the popcorn crisp.

 While the popcorn is popping, melt the butter and add the honey.

 Pour over the popcorn and sprinkle with sea salt flakes.
 Toss until completely coated.
 You could also do this in a large paper bag.

-More flavors for your perfect stovetop popcorn //
+How to flavor your perfect stovetop popcorn? //

 - Salt and pepper

 - Nutritional yeast (sounds weird, but it is incredible on popcorn!)

 - Cheddar cheese (This is my daughter’s favorite.)

 There are affiliate links in this post.
 If you click on the link and make a purchase, I get a percentage at no cost to you.